 The proposal represents investment near to 'The Corridor' and is wholly consistent with planning policies for the site (Policy H12) and would help realise regeneration benefits and meet demand for student accommodation in a sustainable location.
 Significant weight should be given to this.
-This investment also comes as a critical time as the City recovers from the economic effects of the Covid 19 pandemic.

 The design would set high standards of sustainability.
 The location would take advantage of the sustainable transport network.
-The site would be car free which would minimise emissions.
+The site would be largely car free (with the exception of the three disabled accessible spaces) which would minimise emissions.